soccermatics/twelve-gpt-educational/model cards/model-card-wvs-chat.md

 ## Ethical considerations

 The World Value Survey is based on questionnaires filled out by individuals from different countries.
-In particular was use data generate during wave 7 which took place from 2017 to 2022.
+In particular, we use data from the 7th wave of the survey which took place from 2017-2022.
 Samples are relatively small compared to the populations of the countries.

 Further, the questionnaires where given in a limited number of languages for each country, possibly preventing some groups of the population from participation.
 The data is also based on self-reported answers to the questionnaires, which may be influenced by the social context in which the questionnaire was given.

 In the context of the factors mentioned the above, the data can only give a rough indication of the attitudes of a population, during the period 2017-2022.
 Therefore, the summaries generated by the [Normative model](#normative-model) may contain out of date information and should not be considered a reflection of the beliefs or attitudes of any given individual.